drkarim/lassy/README.md

 <img align="right" src="http://catlikecoding.com/unity/tutorials/noise-derivatives/05-mesh-normals.png" width="250">

 The project is undergoing continuous iteration and so this library now has several new additional functionalities.
-These are listed below.
+These can be found in the growing list of applications below.

 The 3D images are expected to be in the medical image formats: NifTII, NRRD, Analyze and GIPL.
 The meshes can be in [VTK](https://www.vtk.org/) format.